-A mill and overlay of 11 miles of I-55 from the Lincoln County line to Hazlehurst continues in Copiah County.
-Crews have completed all clearing operations and over half of the mainline paving work.
-Crews are currently paving open-graded friction course lift toward the southern limits of the project.
-Slides that formed since the project began are also being repaired.
+A mill and overlay of 11 miles of I-55 from the Lincoln County line to Hazlehurst continues making progress in Copiah County.
+The contractor is currently paving the OGFC lift toward the northern end of the project and placing thermoplastic stripe.
+All clearing operations along the interstate are complete.
 The $16.1 million contract was awarded to W.E.
 Blain & Sons

 of Mount Olive.
-Remaining work is now anticipated to be completed this fall.
+Remaining work is on track to be completed this fall.

-State Route 18 Bridge Replacement Underway in Copiah County
+State Route 18 Bridge Replacement in Copiah County

-A bridge replacement project on State Route 18 between the Claiborne and Hinds County lines is making headway in Copiah County.
-Crews have placed traffic onto the detour and are now building box culverts under the mainline.
+A project is underway to replace the State Route 18 bridge No. 24.2 over White Oak Creek between the Claiborne County line and the Hinds County line.
+Traffic has been swapped back to the original alignment and crews are currently removing the detour.
 The $4.9 million contract was awarded to Joe McGee Construction Company

 of Lake.
 The project is scheduled to be complete next spring.